Note: This page is where we publish our practices and internal policies for compliance reviews and for administrators of sites we host.

 - Employ formal accessibility quality assurance methods.
 We use a combination of manual and automated tools in accessibility auditing.

 We welcome your feedback on the accessibility of our services.
-Please let us know if you encounter accessibility barriers on any of our sites or sites that we host:
+Please contact us if you encounter accessibility issues on any of our sites or sites that we host:

 - Phone: 1-(855)-293-6318